Understanding Landlord Rights in Covina, CA: Selling Property with Tenants

 Negotiating Vacant Possession: Tips for Landlords and Tenants in Covina, CA

 It’s important for both the landlord and the tenant of a Covina, CA, home that is being sold to be clear with each other and understand what is being said.
-Once landlords know the local rules about tenants’ rights, they can make sure they follow them when they want tenants to leave without a fight.
+Once landlords know the local rules about tenants’ rights, they can ensure they follow them when they want tenants to leave without a fight.

 Benefits and Drawbacks of Selling Rental Properties While Occupied